icons8/lunacy-docs/docs/text.md

 1. Select the Text tool on the toolbar (or press `T`).
 The pointer changes to <b><sup>+</sup></b>**T**.
 2. Click on the canvas and hold down the mouse button.
 3. Drag to create a text layer of the required size.
-Lunacy will add a random text to fit the size of the object.
+Lunacy will add a random text to fit the size of the layer.
 If the auto-text exceeds the block size, you can delete the excess or leave it as is.
 It won't be visible unless the text block is in the edit mode.
 4. Press `Esc` to exit the edit mode.

 **Note:** You can use the `Shift + R` shortcut to refresh the auto-generated text.